 Dear Mr./Ms. Lastname:

 Recently I have been noticing some changes in many aspects of my life, both personally and professionally.
 I have been overly exhausted, constantly in pain, and feel that my productivity has been cut in half.
 I went to a doctor, and I have been diagnosed with Fibromyalgia, a condition that involves chronic pain and soreness.
-Because of the high activity level consistent with my work, I am no longer able effectively to teach my students, and I do not want them to be affected by this.
+Because of the high activity level consistent with my work, I am no longer able to teach my students effectively, and I do not want them to be impacted by this.
 My doctor agreed with me that this is the best decision for all involved.

 Please let me know if there is any way I can help in finding my replacement.
-Although I can no longer do the work I once could, I hope to still be a resource and that we will stay in touch.
+Although I no longer can do the work I once could, I hope to remain a resource and that we will stay in touch.
 Thank you so much for all the opportunities, and I wish everyone at FMA the very best.

 Your Typed Name